BelottiMarco/CMSIT_monitoring/README.md

-Each stage has exactly one job, and stage 1 is the only one that would need to change if `Ph2_ACF` (or the DTC software) is ever modified to write CSV natively instead of a `LOG` file — stages 2 and 3 don't know or care how the Full CSV was produced.
+Each stage has exactly one job, and stage 1 is the only one that would need to change if `Ph2_ACF` (or the DTC software) is ever modified to write CSV natively beyond the `LOG` file — stages 2 and 3 don't know or care how the Full CSV was produced.

 ## Repository structure